-- B. Place the removal vehicle on the shoulder, and remove the channelizing devices from the merging taper by hand onto the work vehicle. - C. Remove the arrow board. - Advance warning signs should be removed with the flow of traffic beginning with the ROAD WORK AHEAD sign and ending with the END ROAD WORK sign.
-Remove signs beginning with the lane closure side (for a right lane closure; first, remove all signs from the right side (shoulder) and then remove all signs left side (shoulder). - 15 Workers' running across an open travel lanes of traffic to install TTC devices is a dangerous practice that should not be performed unless slow roll temporary traffic control operations as described in Section 6G.24 are being performed.
+- 14 When a trailer mounted TMA is used on the shadow vehicle, all TTC devices may be removed with the flow of traffic for a stationary lane closure in the following sequence:2 - A. To assist in moving traffic over during the removal operation, leave the arrow board operating.2 - B. Remove the channelizing devices with the flow of traffic starting at the merging taper and continue to remove the remaining channelizing devices through the termination area.
+Remove the END ROAD WORK sign adjacent to the lane.2 - C. Remove the advanced warning signs.2 - D Remove the arrow board and its delineation if necessary.2 - Guidance: - 15 Advance warning signs should be removed with the flow of traffic beginning with the ROAD WORK AHEAD sign and ending with the END ROAD WORK sign.
+Remove signs beginning with the lane closure side (for a right lane closure; first, remove all signs from the right side (shoulder) and then remove all signs left side (shoulder). - 16 Workers' running across an open travel lanes of traffic to install TTC devices is a dangerous practice that should not be performed unless slow roll temporary traffic control operations as described in Section 6G.24 are being performed.

-When traffic delays have exceeded expectations, a worker on each shoulder may disassemble the advance warning signs and their portable sign support in reverse order to allow delayed traffic to clear.
+17 When traffic delays have exceeded expectations, a worker on each shoulder may disassemble the advance warning signs and their portable sign support in reverse order to allow delayed traffic to clear.
 The disassembled signs and their supports may be stored beyond the shoulder until such time traffic delays have dispersed and signs can be removed safely.